polarfire-soc/hart-software-services/README.md

 Both Linux and Windows are supported by Kconfiglib.

-The HSS supports a number of board targets - currently including PolarFireSoC-based boards (mpfs-icicle-kit-es), and SiFive FU540-based boards (lc-mpfs and mpfs).
+The HSS currently support PolarFire SoC-based icicle kit (mpfs-icicle-kit-es) as a board build target.

-Once Kconfiglib is installed,  you can enter an interactive selection by running `make BOARD=mpfs-icicle-kit-es config`.
+You can enter an interactive Kconfiglib configuration selection by running `make BOARD=mpfs-icicle-kit-es config`.
 This will generate a `.config` file (which is used to configure the Make build system) and a `config.h` header file (which is used to configure the source code):

     $ make BOARD=mpfs-icicle-kit-es config